chriskolb/SDDR-Species/README.md

 ## Description of Code Repository
 ### Species Distribution Modeling of Vector Species for <em>American Trypanosomiasis</em> using Semi-Structured Deep Distributional Regression

 This repository contains code and data for the analysis of multiple triatomine (e.g., kissing bugs) insects in South and Middle America that act as vector species for <em>Trypanosoma cruzi</em>, a pathogen responsible for one of the most burdensome neglected tropical diseases, <em>American Trypanosomiasis</em>, or Chagas disease.
 The diagram below shows the coarse structure of this repository (a more detailed structure is included further down).
-The three main folders for the general SDDR variants (single-species, pooled, multi-species) are self-contained and function independently, each endowed with their own **`deepregression`** repo folder and the variant-specific data set(s).
+The main folders for the three SDDR variants (single-species, pooled, multi-species) are self-contained and function independently, each endowed with their own **`deepregression`** repo folder and the variant-specific data set(s).
 The scripts themselves sometimes call further auxiliary scripts for data pre-processing and piecing together the model formulas.
-Making use of the packages **`deepregression`** and **`mastergrids`** contained in the repo folders, the scripts take the data in the respective data folder as input, and after running their code, save their output to an empty "temp" folder.
-Pre-computed output (ready-to-watch results such as plots or AUC/Brier scores) are already included in the folders indicated by the diagram below.
+The scripts take the data in the respective data folder as input, and after running the code, save their output to an empty "temp" folder.
+Pre-computed outputs (ready-to-watch results such as plots or AUC/Brier scores) are already included in the folders indicated by the diagram below.

 <p align="center">
 <img align="center" src="readme-files/sddr-species-structure.png" alt="drawing" width="1300"/>